 After reviewing these aforementioned approaches, I found myself particularly drawn to Greer’s, which, in addition to the four cardinal directions, utilizes the eight secondary intercardinal directions, expanding the capabilities of the model in comparison to the others.
 However, in conformity with the underlying basis for his distribution, i.e., the twelve winds of classical weather lore, Greer assigns two figures to the East, two to the East of Northeast, and two to the West, which I find somehow unbalanced.

 Despite this relative shortcoming, I was inspired by his approach and wanted to see what the compass would look like were we to balance the distribution and take it through to its logical conclusion by assigning all sixteen geomantic figures to the cardinal, intercardinal, and secondary intercardinal directions.

-The logic here is rather pedestrian, though perhaps more internally consistent, and potentially allows for greater precision: Laetitia, upward movement, North.
+While the logic here may appear somewhat pedestrian, it is perhaps more internally consistent and allows for greater precision: Laetitia, upward movement, North.
 Tristitia, downward movement, South.
 Caput Draconis, rising sun, East.
 Cauda Draconis, setting sun, West.
 From there, I gave the “axial” figures to the four intercardinal directions and assigned the remaining eight figures to the secondary intercardinals, while maintaining the pattern of opposite-figure-opposite-direction, completing the 16-figure compass depicted above.
 This arrangement places the “mobile” figures in the west and “stable” figures in the east, with the exception of Laetitia (North) and Tristitia (South).